jostien/rpi-rgb-led-matrix-examples/README.md

 3. Optional: Third cronjob starts the led-binary which reads out file containing the gps-data.
 4. It might take some time until the NAVILOCK finds the gps signal.
 Won't work well in a closed room.

 Found no other, more elegant way to get speed or time from gps.
+Clearly, speed can be used for controlling the speed of the shown programs.
+E.g., pong runs faster for higher gps-speeds.

 ## Install libraries
 `sudo apt-get install gpsd gpsd-client python-gps`